kunjzk/react-start/README.md

 3. To run the app, we do `npm run dev`
 4. In JSX you can only return one element, so everything must be wrapped in a div.
 For simplicity, we can use `<>` and `</>`.
 5. To import your own code and create your own elements: Write a new JSX file, wrap the element to be exported in a function whose first letter is capitalized.
 Export that function and import it into the App.jsx file.
 Render the component with `<Component />`.

+## React Elements and types

+A react element can be created with `React.createElement`.
+This function accepts 3 params: first, the type of the HTML element, next the properties ("props") and finally the children.
+This is then parsed by react to render HTML.
+When rendering an element of this type, we don't need to use the angled bracket syntax <Component />.
+When using the JSX syntax (<Component />), it's actually syntactic sugar that gets transformed into `React.createElement` calls during compilation.
+Component here is a JS obect that returns HTML.